 I don’t know about you, but I remember making buttonholes on a sewing machine that required inserting a metal cam into the buttonhole attachment which was a huge clunky thing.
 It worked, but you had few options for the style and size of the buttonholes.
 You took what you could get and heaven forbid if you lost one of the metal cams.

-No worries with the new technology today.
+No worries about the new technology today.
 I start by attaching the Sensor One-Step Buttonhole Foot.
 It snaps onto the press foot ankle like any of the other feet, but with one added step.
 There’s a small plug which needs to be inserted into a socket just above the needle.

 This can be a bit tricky, but I found that tipping the sewing machine slightly on its side makes it very easy to find the socket.